stephengale801/random-GAS-scripts/Sync-OU-to-Group/README.md

 <b>Second</b> - Change all instances of "SPREADSHEET_ID" to the ID of a new Spreadsheet which you have edit privileges to.

 <b>Third</b> - Change the array a[] within the file SyncGroups.gs to match a Comma Separated List of the Groups you're wanting to sync.
+Example: ["Class of 2016", "Class of 2017", "Class of 2018"]

 ####This script will not create any new groups or OUs.
 All groups and OUs must be created beforehand.
 ##Execution